jack2200/Ur5_Moveit_Gazebo/Grasp/README.md

 Note: Variable names for robot and gripper move_groups or other things which should be renamed or changed are indicated in the code.

+Note 2: You should run the code as either `python grasp_demo.py 1` or `python grasp_demo.py 0` depending on the case if you want to print the info that shows steps are successful or not.